magis-slac/gradoptics/docs/index.rst

 Please use issues on GitHub for reporting bugs and suggesting features (including better documentation).

 We appreciate all contributions.
-In general, we recommend using pull requests to make changes to diffoptics.
+In general, we recommend using pull requests to make changes to gradoptics.

 Support
 -------

-`diffoptics <https://github.com/magis-slac/differentiable-optics>`__ was developed in the context of the MAGIS-100 experiment
+`gradoptics <https://github.com/magis-slac/gradoptics>`__ was developed in the context of the MAGIS-100 experiment

 References
 ----------